matteodefelice/yapos/README.md

 ## Outputs

-At the end of a YAPOS simulation, in the same folder of the input file the model will save a set of files containing the results for the simulation.
+At the end of a YAPOS simulation, in the same folder of the input files the model will save a set of files containing the results for the simulation.

-The main output file is in NetCDF format and the filename is set with the keyword specified [when executing the simulation](#launch).
+The main output file is in NetCDF format and its filename is set with the keyword specified [when executing the simulation](#launch).
 In addition to the NetCDF file, the simulation saves also a set of CSV files in addition to a file named `model.lp`, containing the linear